Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Visit the Grand Canyon, of course!

-But let’s get real — the real reason tourists flock to Flagstaff is to be close to the Grand Canyon while still enjoying the perks of a large, funky city.
+But let’s get real — the real reason tourists flock to Flagstaff is to be close to the Grand Canyon, the most famous of Arizona’s national parks, while still enjoying the perks of a large, funky city.

 The South Rim of the Grand Canyon is perfect for sunset.
 Walk about 25 minutes from the visitor’s center, towards the left once you hit the main path, and you’ll find one of the most perfect sunset spots you can imagine.